WELCOME to the SGMRG website

-South Gloucestershire has a rich and varied mining history, the date of the earliest mining in the area is now lost in antiquity but coal was worked in this area up until 1963, other forms of open cast mining continued later still.
-The mining remains cover a vast area from South Bristol, Easton, Kingswood to Coalpit Heath, Yate and Cromhall – and even Filton.
+South Gloucestershire has a rich and varied mining history.
+The date of the earliest mining in the area is now lost in antiquity but coal was worked in this area up until 1963.
+Other forms of open cast mining continued later still.
+Mining remains cover a vast area from South Bristol, Easton, Kingswood to Coalpit Heath, Yate and Cromhall – and even Filton.
 Most of the mining was for coal, but ochre, celestine, iron, lead and stone were also mined in the area.